jagzmz/json-to-cypher/playground/README.md

 ## How to Use

 1. Build the project: `npm run build` or `pnpm run build`
-2. The build process will automatically copy the required files to the docs folder
+2. The build process will automatically copy the required files to the playground folder
-3. Run the demo using: `npm run docs:deploy` or `pnpm run docs:deploy`
+3. Run the demo using: `npm run playground:deploy` or `pnpm run playground:deploy`
-4. Alternatively, you can serve the files from the docs folder using any HTTP server:
+4. Alternatively, you can serve the files from the playground folder using any HTTP server:
-   - Using Node.js http-server: `npx http-server docs -o`
+   - Using Node.js http-server: `npx http-server playground -o`
-   - Using Python: `cd docs && python -m http.server`
+   - Using Python: `cd playground && python -m http.server`

 ## Demo Features